byron-hawkins/org.hawkinssoftware.rns/rns/README.md

     * Wrap collections with access restrictions
 1. Object message meta-processing (MOA)
     * Query the call stack for instances by classname
-    * Observe every object message passed on a thread
+    * Observe every object message on a thread
         + Analyze collaborations among domains
         + Restrict the set of classes contacted by:
             - a method body
             - a thread while it holds a certain semaphore
     * Push properties onto the call stack
         + Retract properties explicitly or on method exit
-1. Global post-constructor initialization of any type
+1. Global post-constructor AOP with `@InitializationAspect`
-    * Define initialization pointcuts by annotation
-        + Supports interfaces
+    * Supports interfaces
-    * Observe class loading
+1. Observe class loading with `ClassLoadObserver`
-    	+ Universal to all ClassLoader instances
+    * Universal to all ClassLoader instances
-    	+ Filter observation by:
+    * Filter observation by:
-    		- type hierarchy
+    	+ type hierarchy
-    		- method pattern-matching
+    	+ method pattern-matching

 #### Purpose and Philosophy